GispoCoding/eis_qgis_plugin/README.md

 ## Contributing
 EIS QGIS Plugin (and EIS Toolkit) are still in activate development by the core team, but feel free join and contribute in any way you like!
-- Ideas for new fetures are welcome, even if we have a vision of the final version and its extent in our mind
+- Ideas for new features are welcome, even if we already have a vision of the final version and its scope
 - Initial testing and bug hunting are helpful
 - If you wish to contribute by developing the plugin, read the CONTRIBUTING.MD for instructions